The Chemistry Behind Creating Value: How To Turn Typical Products And Services Into A Valuable Business

 People want to live in a beautiful world, and many are willing to pay top dollar for aesthetic appeal.
 Small business owners that examine the aesthetic component of their brands, products and services can differentiate their beautiful offerings from the rest of the pack.

-CREATING AESTHETIC VALUE: ISABEL’S INSPIRED INTERIORS
+ISABEL’S INSPIRED INTERIORS

-Isabel decided to open a subsidiary to her gallery: Isabel’s Inspired Interiors.
+- Isabel decided to open a subsidiary in her gallery: Isabel’s Inspired Interiors.
 She recruited a number of willing artists and put together a sample portfolios for each.
 She then approached local event planners who could take these portfolios to their clients and use them as inspiration for adding high-end interior design to their events.

 Time, Money, Labor, Stress: Creating Value With Conservation